Skip to main content

 Invoice not marked as paid after success

-• For Stripe Billing, the invoice is paid via Stripe’s pay_invoice API — check the invoice timeline in the Stripe Dashboard for confirmation.
+• For Stripe Billing, the invoice is paid via Stripe’s pay_invoice API — check the invoice timeline in the Stripe Dashboard.

 • For Braintree, the subscription auto-detects the recovered payment.